google/WebFundamentals/src/content/en/fundamentals/security/csp/index.md

 ## Inline code is considered harmful

-It should be clear that CSP is based on whitelisting origins, as that's an unambiguous way of instructing the browser to treat specific sets of resources as acceptable and to reject the rest.
-Origin-based whitelisting doesn't, however, solve the biggest threat posed by XSS attacks: inline script injection.
+It should be clear that CSP is based on allowlisting origins, as that's an unambiguous way of instructing the browser to treat specific sets of resources as acceptable and to reject the rest.
+Origin-based allowlisting doesn't, however, solve the biggest threat posed by XSS attacks: inline script injection.
 If an attacker can inject a script tag that directly contains some malicious payload (<code>&lt;script&gt;sendMyDataToEvilDotCom();&lt;/script&gt;</code>),